tomascayuelas/tomascayuelas/README.md

 ### Hi there 👋

-I'm currently working at Letgo (https://github.com/letgoapp)
+I'm currently working at Olx Autos

 Learning:
  - Scala